swallowcamel/nancywiki/Forms-authentication.md

 The following configurations can be made

 - `RedirectingQuerystringKey` - The name of the querystring parameter that will contain the URL of the secure resource that was being accessed while being unauthorized.
 This is used to redirect the user back once the login was successful.
 The default name is `returnUrl`
-- `RedirectingUrl` - The, relative, url that user should be redirected to when trying to access a secure resource when not being authenticated.
+- `RedirectingUrl` - The (relative) url that the user should be redirected to when trying to access a secure resource when not being authenticated.
 This is usually your login page and should be in the format `~/login`
 - `UserMapper` - The `IUserMapper` that should be used during authentication
 - `RequiresSSL` - Determines if the forms authentication cookie can only be accessed over a secure request or not.
 The default is false
 - `DisableRedirect` - Determines whether to redirect to the login page during an unauthorized access